Privacy Policy

 We ensure that card details are handled securely under Payment Card Industry (PCI) Data Security Standards.

-Allocation of Research Grants on a contractual basis to administrate grant awards, legal, personnel, administrative and management purposes including the payment of grant expenses in accordance with our application handling procedures and our Terms & Conditions of Award.
+Allocation of Research Grants: To administrate grant awards for legal, personnel, administrative and management purposes including the payment of grant expenses in accordance with our application handling procedures and our Terms & Conditions of Award.
 Please refer to our Research Funding Privacy Notice for more information.

-Administrative and Internal Management Purposes to contact you regarding a donation you have made or an event you have registered for.
-We may use your personal information for the purposes of credit risk reduction or fraud prevention and for record keeping of enquiries, feedback or complaints.
+Administrative Purposes: To contact you regarding a donation you have made or an event you have registered for.
+We may use your personal information for the purposes of record keeping of enquiries, feedback, complaints, and fraud prevention.
 We take reasonable steps to ensure your information is accurate and up to date.
-Where possible we use publicly available reputable sources to identify deceased records or whether you have changed address
+Where possible we use publicly available reputable sources to identify deceased records or whether you have changed address.
+We occasionally use WhatsApp messages to contact supporters and invite event participants into groups to prepare for events.
+Membership of these groups is entirely optional.

-We also undertake research to understand supporters’ potential to be a philanthropic donor to Worldwide Cancer Research; we undertake in-house research and engage other organisations such as Milestone Research or Factary to help us identify people who may be able to support us with a philanthropic gift.
-This uses information you have given us and publicly available records such as the electoral roll, land records, ‘rich lists’, Who’s Who publications and Companies House records.
-We may also collect information on your interests, for example board memberships, career, hobbies, or articles about you in newspapers or magazines.
-We use this information to identify who we think could give a philanthropic gift, and to approach them about getting involved with us in new ways such as bespoke events or visits.
+Major Donors: To enhance the data we hold about individuals and to understand our audience’s potential to give a Major Gift of £5,000 or more to Worldwide Cancer Research, we may use information you have given us and publicly available sources of information.
+We undertake in-house research and engage other organisations such as Milestone Research or Factary to help us identify people who may have the capacity to give a major gift.
+This includes getting a better view of your capacity to make a donation using public records such as the electoral roll, land records, ‘rich lists’, Who’s Who publications, Companies House records, and demographic data including estimated income and property value.
+We may also collect information on your interests in supporting research, for example your career, board memberships, articles about you in newspapers or magazines, date and size of previous donations to other charities, and details of philanthropic activities you engage in.
+We use this information to identify who we think could give a major gift, and to approach you about how you might accelerate our search for new cures so that one day, no life is cut short by cancer.

 You can opt out of this research profiling activity at any time by contacting us at [email protected]